Hantick/LB-QLC-Control/README.md

-# LioranBoard Q Light Controller Plus Extension
+# LioranBoard Q Light Controller Plus DMX lights Extension
 This QLC+.lbe is a LioranBoard extension to control Q Light Controller Plus software using webSockets.

 *You like the project?
 Please consider donating.*